 In July 2022, the Council published the SLAA to inform the list of draft allocations in the current Regulation 18 Version of the Local Plan.
+CCC's assessment outlined uncertainty about the potential to provide adequate access to the site, concern regarding landscape impact and the site's location in relation to day-to-day services and public transport.
 As set out in the sub-sections below, the issues raised in the SLAA do not affect the technical suitability of the site, nor do they align with the aspirations of the neighbouring Borough Council.
 Therefore, we respectfully request that the site is allocated.